youjjef/restaurant_blockchain/README.md

 # restaurant_blockchain
-A restaurant feedback decentralized app on near protocol using assembly script.
+A restaurant feedback decentralized app (smart contract) on near protocol using assembly script.